hyperledger/bevel/platforms/hyperledger-fabric/configuration/roles/create/ca-tools/Readme.md

 [//]: # (SPDX-License-Identifier: Apache-2.0)
 [//]: # (##############################################################################################)

-## ROLE: ca-tools/peer
+## ROLE: ca-tools
-This role creates helm release value file for the deployment of CA Tools CLI and generate crypto for peer.
+This role creates helm release value file for the deployment of CA Tools CLI and generate crypto materials.

 ### Tasks
 (Variables with * are fetched from the playbook which is calling this role)